wombleton/gitlaw-nz/acts/A/Antarctica (Environmental Protection) Act 1994.md

 ##### 15 Penalties

-*   Every person who commits an offence against this Part is liable on conviction on indictment to imprisonment for a term not exceeding 2 years or a fine not exceeding $200,000, and, if the offence is a continuing one, to a further fine not exceeding $10,000 for every day or part of a day during which the offence continues.
+*   Every person who commits an offence against this Part is liable on conviction to imprisonment for a term not exceeding 2 years or a fine not exceeding $200,000, and, if the offence is a continuing one, to a further fine not exceeding $10,000 for every day or part of a day during which the offence continues.

-    Compare: 1991 No 70 [s 101(1)][78]
+    Compare: 1991 No 70 [s 101(1)][79]

+    Section 15: amended, on 1 July 2013, by [section 413][77] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 3
 Environmental impact assessment